cra2003/DAA-cia/README.md

 # DAA-cia
-I couldn't implement backtracking because of the time constraint.
-I implemened the code using recursion and generated two strings randomly.
+I implemented the code using recursion and generated two strings randomly.
+Backtracking is done too.
 Time conplexity - 0(n2)